roselara1/codewars/head-wrong-end/README.md

  //your code here
 }

 My Solution: I whiteboarded with Travis.
 We realized we had to rearrange the array, starting with [2] and move it to [0].

+Updating file again to try to push to github.